Sex in Later Life

 - Genital warts

-For further information about the symptoms, possible complications and treatment of STIs, visit the the NHS website.
+For further information about the symptoms, possible complications and treatment of STIs, visit the NHS website.

 New Croft Centre is a sexual health centre in Newcastle City Centre.
-It provides a wide range of contraception and testing for sexually transmitted infections as well as other sexual health services.
+It provides a wide range of contraception services and testing and treatment for sexually transmitted infections, as well as other sexual health services.
 They offer both walk-in clinics and booked appointments.

 For more information on local HIV information and social care support please visit newcastle.gov.uk

 It may be that you start to encounter problems and health worries that you did not have as a younger person, and which may affect your attitude towards sex.